doppllib/doppllib.github.io/docs/quicktutorial.md

 For a quick intro to how Doppl works, try this [simple tutorial app](https://github.com/doppllib/PartyClickerSample).
 We'll walk you through the steps to get set up and running, and explain a few concepts along the way.

+# Update Notice!!!

+All docs are getting a refresh.
+We've updated everything significantly with the recent release.
+Please make sure you download 2.0.4, and update the repo URL.

 ## Video

 Who reads?
 Watch the setup video.